 An investigation is underway following the revelation that some sort hidden camera was discovered by a female Marine in the women’s bathroom (head) aboard the USS Arlington, a San Antonio-class amphibious transport dock ship, last month.
 The Naval Criminal Investigative Service (NCIS) has taken the lead on the investigation, which cites a “recording device in the head” in official documents but does not specify if the camera was intended to capture images or video.

 “The command has taken, and will continue to take, all necessary actions to ensure the safety and privacy of the victim,” Cdr.
 Kyle Raines said.
-“The Navy/Marine Corps team takes all reports of sexual harassment seriously, and are committed to thoroughly investigating these allegations and providing resources and care to victims of sexual harassment.”
+“The /Marine takes all reports sexual harassment seriously, and are committed to thoroughly investigating these allegations and providing resources and care to victims sexual harassment.”

-“The abhorrent behavior of this small number of personnel is not indicative of the superior sailors that comprise these crews and the submarine force,” Capt.
-William Houston, head of Submarine Squadron 20, wrote about the incident at the time.
-That incident was considered an anomaly by many, especially considering the level of trust that traditionally develops among submariners due to their extremely close working conditions and the inherent dangers of their duty roles.
+“The abhorrent behavior this small number personnel is not indicative the superior sailors that comprise these crews and the submarine ,” Capt.
+William Houston, head Submarine Squadron 20, wrote about the incident at the time.
+That incident was considered an anomaly by many, especially considering the level trust that traditionally develops among submariners due to their extremely close working conditions and the inherent dangers their duty roles.

 “The thing with the Wyoming is, to me that was such a shocking event,” Lt.
 Jennifer Carroll, who served aboard the ballistic missile submarine USS Maine, said the Wyoming event.
 “It was completely 180-degrees out from what my experience was.
 I couldn’t really even fathom that one our guys [would] do that to me.”